The Environment and Climate Change Law Review: Colombia

 - a nexus between the negligent conduct and the damage: a direct nexus between a cause (conduct) and an effect (damage).
 In other words, the damage would not have occurred if the conduct had not been performed.

-Likewise, and regarding environmental damage, Article 16 of Law 23 of 1973 provides that
+Likewise, and regarding environmental damage, Article 16 of Law 23 of 1973 provides that:

 The State shall be responsible for damages caused to man or natural resources due to actions generating pollution or detriment to the environment.
 Individuals shall be liable for the same reasons and damage or inadequate use of the State's natural resources.

-v Key defences
+ii Key defences

 According to Law 99 of 1993, environmental damage is the alteration or damage affecting the normal performance of an ecosystem or its renewability capacity, resources and components, permanently and with no possible remedy.
 As such, an environmental incident or damage can trigger administrative, tort and criminal liabilities, depending on its type, extent and magnitude.

-From an administrative procedural law standpoint, the environmental liability for damages must comply with certain elements of the civil liability regime as follows: damage, a triggering event and, a causal nexus between both.
-In Colombia, the mere intent or gross negligence of the alleged infringer is presumed, so in that order, the burden of proof is ‘inverted,’ thus making harder for the violator to prove his or her innocence.
+From an administrative procedural law standpoint, the environmental liability for damages must comply with certain elements of the civil liability regime as follows: damage, a triggering event and a causal nexus between both.
+In Colombia, the mere intent or gross negligence of the alleged infringer is presumed, so in that order, the burden of proof is inverted, thus making it harder for the violator to prove his or her innocence.
 Consequently, it is the alleged violator who must demonstrate one of the following as a defence:

 - acts of God or force majeure;